konfirm/emitter/README.md

 # Emitter

 A simple and easy to use Emitter library.
+Focussing on ease of use for TypeScript it supports full autocompletion and type hints for every emission you've configured;

 ## Installation